varugheseben/edurek-data_science/DataScience/Numpy/Introduction.md

 	array = np.array([])
 	print(arra.ndim) # will print 1

 **Note**:
 	     Dimensions are determined based on number of opening square brackets.
 If no square bracket then dimension will be 0.
-If one square bracket then dimension will 1.
-		 If 2 square bracket then dimension will 2, if 3 square bracket then dimension will be 3 and so on
+If one square bracket then dimension will 1.If 2 square bracket then dimension will 2, if 3 square bracket then dimension will be 3 and so on

  -->  Numpy shape gives 2 information
           a) Number of rows